 You can match the display quality of multiple projectors that will project next to one another.

-Note: This function is disabled in the built-in whiteboard mode.
+Note: You cannot match image colors when using the built-in whiteboard mode.

 - 1. Press the Menu button. - 2.
 Select the Extended menu and press Enter.